-Founded in September, 2011, the ROC has (in a very short time) been responsible for helping to form multiple FIRST FLL and FRC teams, and is in the process of working with local schools, organizations, parents and governmental leaders to take this much further.
+Founded in September, 2011, the ROC has been responsible for helping to form multiple FIRST FLL and FRC teams, and is in the process of working with local schools, organizations, parents and governmental leaders to take this much further.

 Neil Rosenberg, Chair

-Educated at MIT and Stanford, Neil's career has included stints as engineer, entrepreneur (CEO of software company for 20 years), educator (taught PLTW and others), technology programs administrator (set up high school tech programs), FIRST FRC team founder and coach, engineering manager at FIRST and most recently, volunteer.
-Neil is presently time-sharing between remote consulting as a robotics engineer and volunteering with SCORE, 4H, NCCCR and now the ROC.
+Educated at MIT and Stanford, Neil's career has included stints as engineer, entrepreneur (CEO of software company for 20 years), educator (taught PLTW and others), technology programs administrator (set up high school tech programs), FIRST FRC team founder and coach, engineering manager at FIRST and most recently, college instructor.
+Neil is presently teaching full time at UNC Asheville in the Mechatronics program.
 His passion is to use his experience and talents to benefit the community; specifically to work with students and others to increase awareness and competence in technical and business endeavors.

 John Schnautz, Fundraising and Outreach

 Educated at Iowa State, Oregon State, Technische Hochschule Darmstadt, and MIT.
 Background in chemistry, microbiology, food science and engineering.
 Career 30 years in a wide diversity of managerial and executive assignments in international energy.
 John is a 20 year plus volunteer with SCORE and with North Carolina Cooperative Extension Service.
 His passion is to bring 4-H sponsored STEM based programs to Buncombe County youth.